What should you do in a house fire?

 The pan needs to have fully cooled before checking and removing.

-Alternately, if you have a kitchen fire extinguisher and feel confident to use it, then remember the PASS technique.
+For other areas in your home, if you have a suitable fire extinguisher and feel confident to use it, then remember the PASS technique.

 1. PULL the Pin

 2. AIM at the base of the flames.

 NEVER throw water on to a pan fire or use an extinguisher that contains water.

 If you discover a fire in your home then you need to act quickly.

 Alert everybody in the house and order everybody to get out.
 Try to stay together if you can.